 Children in Residence Halls

-Children under the age of 18 may only enter the residence hall if accompanied by a parent or legal guardian from 10:00 a.m. until 10:00 p.m.
-Children under 18 are not allowed to stay overnight in the hall (unless approved by the Office of Student Life as part of a campus-wide event).
+Children under the age of 18 who are not Urbana University students may only enter the residence hall if accompanied by a parent or legal guardian from 10:00 a.m. until 10:00 p.m.
+Children under 18 who are not Urbana University students are not allowed to stay overnight in the hall (unless approved by the Office of Student Life as part of a campus-wide event).
 Babysitting in the residence halls is prohibited.

 Each resident is responsible for keeping his/her own room in reasonable condition at all times.
 Public bathrooms, including showers, are cleaned on a daily basis.
 Residents in the suites are responsible for cleaning their own bathrooms.
 Trash must be bagged and disposed of in dumpsters.

 Prohibited actions include, but are not limited to: